Courting Disaster: Abortion and the Supreme Court

 First Trimester: During the first three months of pregnancy, the state must leave the abortion decision entirely to a woman and her physician.

 Second Trimester: During the second three months, the state may only enact laws which regulate abortions in ways “reasonably related to maternal health.”
 This simply means that a state may determine who is qualified to perform the abortion and where such an operation may take place.
 The state may not, however, enact laws which safeguard the lives of the unborn.

-Third Trimester: After the woman’s sixth or seventh month of pregnancy, the law may forbid her to have an abortion that is not determined to be necessary to preserve her “life or health.”
-The court went on to define the word “health” in such broad terms—e.g., social well-being—as to make it virtually impossible for a state to protect the unborn child even after the sixth or seventh month of pregnancy.
+Third Trimester: After the woman’s sixth month of pregnancy, the law may forbid her to have an abortion—unless the abortion is to protect her “life or health.”
+The court went on to define the word “health” in such broad terms—social well-being, for example—as to make it virtually impossible for a state to protect the unborn child even after the sixth month of pregnancy.
 Doe v.
 Bolton stated “the medical judgment may be exercised in the light of all factors—physical, emotional, psychological, familial, and the woman’s age—relevant to the well-being of the patient.
 All these factors may relate to health.”
 (410 U.S. at 192)